fernandopalafox/fernandopalafox.github.io/content/truth.md

 However, facing truth is harder than avoiding it and will require sacrifice.
 To me, this has meant focusing on work and missing out on parties, travel, and losing some friends.
 To you, the sacrifice may be different, but it will still be required.
-As Christopher Hitchins said:
+As Christopher Hitchens said:
-> "In life you most choose your regrets."
+> "In life you must choose your regrets."

 So, choose wisely.

 If you don't face truth, sooner or later, it will come knocking at your door.
 The hard work you avoided today?
 Your career will reflect it in a couple years.
 The terrible way you treat your body?
-Good luck with medical bills and shame as your body begins to falls apart.
+Good luck with medical bills and shame as your body begins to fall apart.
 The toxic relationship you avoided leaving?
 It may legitimately derail your life.
 Every bit of truth you avoid today is using up some part of your future.